 Summary: Social workers are integral to community mental health teams, bringing skills and approaches to supporting people, promoting multidisciplinary working and holistic practice.
 However, a combination of factors have resulted in the removal of social workers from CMHTs in some areas.
 This study presents findings from a national survey of CMHT team managers (44% response rate), conducted in 2018, to understand the current position of the social worker within CMHTs in England.
 Analyses focussed on membership, roles and tasks, and change within the previous 12 months.
 Descriptive statistics were used to analyse the quantitative data and content analysis to interpret free text comments.

-Findings: Although social workers undertook a variety of generic roles and tasks they were reported to do so less frequently than nurses.
-Results indicated that in over one-fifth of teams managers thought they had too few social workers.
+Findings: Although social workers undertook a variety of generic roles and tasks they were reported to do so proportionally less often than nurses.
+Results indicated that in over one-fifth of team managers thought they had too few social workers.
 Managers described the removal of social workers from their teams as having a negative effect on overall service delivery.

 Applications: These findings are concerning given recent international recognition and support for the social model of mental health to be given parity with the biomedical approach.
-They suggest that their removal will undermine important aspects of the delivery of a comprehensive mental health service and present a strong argument for social workers remaining or returning to being core members of CMHTs.
+They suggest that the removal of social workers may undermine important aspects of the delivery of a comprehensive mental health service.

 Key words: CMHT, mental health, social work, integration,